lsst-sqre/sqr-086/index.md

 This link service, which resides in the Rubin Science Platform (RSP), is called by TAP schema queries.
 In turn, the link service queries Ook, Rubin Observatory's documentation metadata service that indexes the link inventories of documentation sites.
 These link inventories are prepared and included with Sphinx documentation builds using Sphinx extensions provided by the Documenteer package.
-With this standards-based approach, clients like the Portal can show descriptions and links to documentation from their user interfaces.
+With this standards-based approach, clients like the Portal can show descriptions and links to data documentation from their user interfaces.
 ```

-## High level overview
+## High-level overview

 This overview traces the system's component architecture from the end-user's perspective through to the intention of the documentation author.